 What is Ozempic ?

-The type of semaglutide prescribed to a patient is dependent on both that person’s medical conditions and also on insurance coverage considerations.
+The type of semaglutide prescribed to a patient is dependent on both that person’s medical conditions.

 For diabetics, Ozempic is usually the most appropriate medication, and is usually covered by insurance.
 Out of pocket costs are often low.
 For patients who are not diabetic, however, insurance coverage for Ozempic is rare.

-Wegovy can be prescribed for obesity or for overweight individuals who are not diabetic.
+Wegovy can be prescribed for obesity or for overweight individuals with health problems.
 However, insurance coverage for Wegovy is very limited.
 In our experience, only 5-10% of private health insurances cover Wegovy.
 Medicaid and Medicare do not cover Wegovy, and only very generous privately insurances provide coverage for this medication.

 The cost for the two branded medications (Ozempic and Wegovy) without insurance coverage can be well over $1,000 dollars per month.

 Semaglutide, a compounded version of Wegovy and Ozempic, can be prescribed to patients who are not diabetic.

 Of The Three Types of Semaglutide, Which Is the Right One for Me?

 When & How Should These Medications be Prescribed for Weight Loss?